RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

         </dependency>
 ~~~

-Build and package the app using Maven to make sure the changed code still compiles via CodeReady Workspaces **BUILD** window:
+Use the command palette and select 'Build' to build and package the app using Maven to make sure the changed code still compiles:

 ![catalog_build]({% image_path catalog-build.png %})

-> NOTE: Make sure to build this mvn command at working directory(i.e catalog).

-> NOTE: The CodeReady Workspaces terminal window is like your local terminal.
-Everything that you run here you should be able to execute on your local computer as long as you have a Java SDK 1.8 and Maven.
-In later steps, we will also use the `oc` command line tool.

 If it builds successfully (you will see **BUILD SUCCESS**), you have now successfully executed the first step in this lab.